 Truth be told, without krill, many of today’s marine species would be endangered as krill are their primary food source.
 It is for this reason that krill harvesting is strictly regulated by the CCMALR and other eco groups.

-Fortunately, not only is Viva Labs committed to health through the outstanding quality of their nutritional supplements, but, Viva Labs is also committed to the preservation of krill, its natural environment and the earth’s ecosystem.
+Fortunately, not only is Viva Naturals committed to health through the outstanding quality of their nutritional supplements, but, Viva Naturals is also committed to the preservation of krill, its natural environment and the earth’s ecosystem.

-Without a doubt, this is more than enough reason to choose Viva Labs Krill Oil over regular fish oil for Omega 3 supplementation!
+Without a doubt, this is more than enough reason to choose Viva Naturals Krill Oil over regular fish oil for Omega 3 supplementation!